Sam Bennett (ice hockey): Florida Panthers (2021–present)

 Coming off a successful season that ended in disappointment, Bennett and the Panthers looked for revenge in the 2022–23 season.
 Although his usual linemate, Jonathan Huberdeau, was traded to the Flames, Bennett was reunited with longtime Flames teammate Matthew Tkachuk in the deal, and immediately found a new linemate.
 Although this provided both Bennett and Tkachuk with senses of familiarity, the Panthers were struggling to replicate the same firepower they had the previous year.
 Injuries plagued the Panthers, including Bennett, who suffered an injury on March 20, 2023 against the Detroit Red Wings that held him out the rest of the regular season.
 However, he traveled with the team to play the Boston Bruins.
-Despite missing Game 1, Bennett made his return in Game 2, scoring a goal in a 6-3 victory.
+Despite missing game 1, Bennett made his return in game 2, scoring a goal in a 6–3 victory.
 Bennett and the Panthers were heavy underdogs against the Bruins, who broke multiple regular season team records and were one of the most successful regular season teams in NHL history.
-However, Bennett and the Panthers battled back from a 3-1 series deficit to force a Game 7.
-In Game 7, the Panthers came back, and Bennett assisted on Carter Verhaeghe's overtime goal, forcing one of the biggest upsets in NHL history.
+However, Bennett and the Panthers battled back from a 3–1 series deficit to force a game 7.
+In game 7, the Panthers came back, and Bennett assisted on Carter Verhaeghe's overtime goal, forcing one of the biggest upsets in NHL history.
 The Panthers would pull their momentum all the way to the Stanley Cup Final, where they would lose to the Vegas Golden Knights in five games.
 Bennett scored five goals and ten assists in the playoff run.

 Bennett started off the 2023–24 season injured, and would miss the first seven games of the Panthers season.
 He played his first game of the season on October 30, 2023 against the Bruins, lasting all but eight minutes before leaving the game after getting injured once again.
 Bennett would return to the lineup on November 12, where he once again find himself a consistent offensive contributor to the Panthers, reaching the 20-goal plateau for the second time in his career, as the Panthers won the Atlantic Division.
-In Game 2 of the Panthers first-round series against the Lightning, Bennett suffered an upper-body injury that would keep him out for the rest of the series.
-However, the Panthers beat the Lightning in five, and Bennett returned to the team for Game 3 against the Bruins, scoring an assist.
-Bennett and the Panthers went on to win the Stanley Cup in the 2024 Stanley Cup Finals.
+In game 2 of the Panthers first-round series against the Lightning, Bennett suffered an upper-body injury that would keep him out for the rest of the series.
+However, the Panthers beat the Lightning in five, and Bennett returned to the team for game 3 against the Bruins, scoring an assist.
+Bennett and the Panthers went on to win the Stanley Cup in the 2024 Stanley Cup Final, defeating the Edmonton Oilers in seven games after squandering a 3-0 series lead.

-In 2025, Bennett won the Cup for the second time with Florida, this time winning the Conn Smythe Trophy as playoff MVP.
+In the 2024–25 season, the Panthers traded with the Bruins for Brad Marchand.
+Reaching the Stanley Cup Final, the Panthers had a rematch with the Oilers and won in six games.
+Bennett led the playoffs with 15 goals and was awarded the Conn Smythe Trophy as playoff MVP over Panthers teammate Marchand.